 would have occured, would be wiser than the

 Invisible Hand of market.
 History proved they were not.
 The Revolution

-of the People and economic planning turned out to be a tsunami of
+planning, instead of the blind forces of market) turned out to be a tsunami of

-stupidity and destruction, blindly and unconciously smashing the
+stupidity and destruction, blindly and unconsciously smashing the

 fragile wisdom of the impersonal market mechanisms by which life had

 more or less worked before, thus leading to a worse situation.
 So, the impersonal